lcx/blog_private/content/post/changing-disks-of-a-linux-mdadm-raid.md

 tags:
 - linux
 - sysadmin
+- raid
 title: Changing disks of a Linux mdadm RAID
 ---

 Having a failing software RAID isn't a big issue, if monitoring is working (which wasn't) and alerts are working (which where not) and the second disk of the raid is still working without issue, but I wanted to use this occasion to replace the disks against larger disks which also isn't that hard but there are some things to be aware of to not screw it up, so here we go.
 Be aware that you can't rely on this as a copy and paste manual, think before you do anything, especially that I wrote this a couple of days after replacing the disks and memory might have faded on this already.

 If you ever see something like this from smartcl, then you better hurry up with those disks and hope you have a good backup.

 ```
 Drive failure expected in less than 24 hours.
 SAVE ALL DATA.